LoganxDev/basic_shell/README.md

 # Basic Shell

-To run it you just need to pull the project and run `make`
+To run it pull the repo and run `make`